BIW’s largest union to go on strike Monday after rejecting contract offer

 Ryder said he’s willing to strike for “as long as it takes for us to receive a fair contract for the men and women who make great ships for the Navy.”

+Loren Thompson, chief operating officer of the Virginia-based Lexington Institute, said a strike could erode BIW’s relationship with its Navy customer.

+“When a shipyard is already running months late on work and a union goes on strike, it implies that there’s no great sense of urgency on the workers’ part to meet the customer’s demands,” he said.
+“If there’s a problem with the workflow, that’s going to be held against the company.”

-The union can’t officially start its strike until Monday at 12:01 a.m., when the existing contract expires.
+The union expected to start its strike at 12:01 a.m.
+Monday, when the existing contract expires.

+Local S6 night-shift workers are expected to walk out of the shipyard at midnight, before their shifts end, according to the union’s Facebook page.
+Union members expect a larger picket line to gather on Monday around 7 a.m., when the first shift typically would clock in for work.

+“We will stand together until we get the respect and the fair contract that we deserve,” Weirs said.

 Comments are not available on this story.